Notes on Installing Alpine Linux

 After using Alpine, I still recommend Arch/Artix for desktop usage.
 For use on servers, Alpine is worth a try, as it uses less memory and space.

-With more effort required to get audio working with Pipewire, partition scheming issues, and at times, unclear documentation, Alpine falls short for desktop usage.
+With more effort required to get audio working with PipeWire, partition scheming issues, and at times, unclear documentation, Alpine falls short for desktop usage.
 Arch has the AUR and extensive documentation.

 Partition Scheme